nextflow-io/nextflow/docs/awscloud.rst

 Alternatively AWS credentials can be specified in the Nextflow configuration file.

-Also, make sure the ``AmazonS3FullAccess`` and ``AmazonAWSBatchFullAccess`` policies are attached to the user connected to the credentials.
-This way Nextflow will be able to to access to `S3 storage <https://aws.amazon.com/s3/>`_ and interact with AWS Batch.

 See :ref:`AWS configuration<config-aws>` for more details.

 .. note:: Credentials can also be provided by using an IAM Instance Role.
 The benefit of this approach is that